Chuo-ku Tourism Association Official Blog

 We received a kind reception at "Platto Tsukiji", received a map, and told the general public that they could not enter the Central Wholesale Market until 10:00.

-In front of Namishi Inari Shrine, "Hi, Cheese!"
-We explained the exterior of Tsukiji Market and visited the shop of "Uogashi Yokocho".
+In front of Namiki Inari Shrine, "Hi, Cheese!"
+We explained the exterior of Tsukiji Market and visited the store of "Uogashi Yokocho".

 1488410753848.jpg

-The staff of "Platto Tsukiji" can enter "Tsukiji Fish Bank" in principle at 9 o'clock for the general public, but recently it is vacant, so it is advised that admission is OK even early, Visit the seafood at the store.
-An octopus is called "prupo" in Spanish.
+The staff of "Platto Tsukiji" can enter the "Tsukiji Fish Bank" in principle at 9:00 for ordinary people, but recently it is vacant, so it is possible to enter even early, and the shop in the museum Visit marine products.
+The octopus is called "prupo" in Spanish.

 1488410766172.jpg